kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/quickstart.md

     numSourceObjects: 1
     version: v1
 ```

-  Note: HNC v0.5 uses the `v1alpha1` API, which enforces that the RBAC objects
-  are also shown in the spec.
-In `v1alpha2`, RBAC objects are only shown in the
-  status.

 You can also edit this object directly if you prefer, as an alternative to
 using the kubectl plugin - the object is created automatically when HNC is